ansonk4/report_gen/README.md

     **LLM Settings**: Choose an AI provider for generating insights:
     - **Disabled (default):** No AI-generated insights will be included in the report.
     - **Gemini:** Requires a VPN connection.
 If you leave `GEMINI_API_KEY` blank and `Model` as default value, the system will use the default API key and model.
 If report generation fails after selecting Gemini, the default API key or model may have expired.
-See the [LLM API Key](#llm-api-key) section for setup instructions.
+See the [LLM setup](#llm-setup) section for setup instructions.
     - **OpenRouter:** If you leave `OPENROUTER_API_KEY` blank and `Model` as default value, the system will use the default API key and model.
 If report generation fails after selecting OpenRouter, the default API key or model may have expired.
-See the [LLM API Key](#llm-api-key) section for setup instructions.
+See the [LLM setup](#llm-setup) section for setup instructions.

     **File and Output Paths**: Optionally set custom locations for the template file, output report, and image directory.